cdibbs/simpler-mapper/README.md

 let accountant = mapper.map(person, Accountant, mappingProfile);
 ```

 That's about it.
 Personally, this is all I've needed.
-Just how simple is Simpler Mapper?
+Just how much simpler is Simpler Mapper?
 It's [one class][mapper], an [interface][mp], and [three][hook] [type definitions][excep].

 ## Installation